 You will find specific room information and accommodation costs in the Your accommodation options brochure under the ‘Accommodation’ section of your chosen Mercy Place home web page.
 Once you have selected your room, you will be better placed to discuss the specific costs involved with your accommodation.

 You can learn more about your payment options and the costs associated with your accommodation here: Understanding the costs.
-Alternatively, you can always call the Resident Liaison Officer of your chosen home for assistance.
+Alternatively, you can always call the Mercy Place home of your choice for assistance.

-Your local representative and our finance team will guide you through the application process.
+Your local representative will guide you through the application process.